HubTou/PNU/README.md

 ## Suggested tasks and progression:
 The following, [D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) inspired, level structure is proposed for gamification.
-We suggest level bosses in order to complete a level (but not Demogorgon here, we are not in Stranger Things...).
+We suggest level bosses in order to complete a level (but no Demogorgon here, we are not in Stranger Things...).
 We are also thinking to provide associated trophies for fun in the future :-)

 The [Python Standard Library](https://docs.python.org/3/library/index.html) online documentation and the online book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) could be useful to progress quickly.